chain4travel/camino-network-runner/README.md

 ## Network Creation

-Th function `NewNetwork` returns a new network, parameterized on `network.Config`:
+The function `NewNetwork` returns a new network, parameterized on `network.Config`:

 ```go
 type Config struct {